 – Psalm 137:4 (ESV)

-This verse from the psalms has always stuck out to me.
-As a musician, worship leader, and a follower of Jesus, I often wonder how we should sing.
-It’s a question I ask myself a lot.
-How should we, as Christians in an increasingly secular society, sing praise to God when the world around us thinks that worship is benign at best and foolish at worst.
+I’m Adam, and as a musician, worship leader, and a follower of Jesus, this verse above from the psalms resonates with me.
+I often wonder how we should sing; it’s a question I ask myself a lot.
+How should we, as Christians in an increasingly secular society (‘foreign land’), sing praise to God when the world around us thinks that worship is benign at best and foolish at worst.
 Because as Bishop Timothy Dudley-Smith puts it, “we are exiles, and hymns are the songs of home; homesickness is the basic condition of fallen humanity”.

 So this is a personal blog devoted to discussions on that subject (and a few other things).
 I enjoy sharing here my love for christian worship, liturgy, theology, music, art, architecture, poetry, and why you should love it too.

 I am a worship leader and choral conductor.
 I love Jesus, and it was Bach who has shown that to me the clearest.

 I work as Director of Worship and Community Life at Trinitarian Congregational Church in Wayland, MA.